| Part of the MyMSTeam Stories series |

 It really is.
 My name is Jenny Gattone, and I’m a member of MyMSTeam.

-Jenny knew something was wrong when she fell asleep three times at an Alanis Morrissette concert.
-She also experienced a four-day migraine attack with aura, foggy vision, weakness, tingling, and other common MS symptoms.
+Jenny knew something was wrong when she fell asleep three times at an Alanis Morissette concert.
+She also experienced a four-day migraine attack with aura, along with foggy vision, weakness, tingling, and other common MS symptoms.
 Still, each time she saw a different specialist, she was told she didn’t have multiple sclerosis.

-However, her primary care physician was resolute in believing she had MS after Jenny began listing her symptoms.
-“She said, ‘I’m sending you for a second opinion to a specialist,’” Jenny recalled.
-“She said ‘I think you have MS.’”
+However, her primary care physician was resolute in believing that Jenny’s list of symptoms indicated that she had MS. “She said, ‘I’m sending you for a second opinion to a specialist,’” Jenny recalled.
+“She said, ‘I think you have MS.’”

-When Jenny saw the neurologist for her second opinion, she showed the doctor her symptoms diary.
-By that point, the diary included new symptoms, such as the sensation of being on a boat in choppy waters, making Jenny unable to get her equilibrium straight.
+When Jenny saw the neurologist for a second opinion, she brought her symptoms diary.
+By that point, the entries included new symptoms, such as the sensation of being on a boat in choppy waters, disrupting Jenny’s sense of equilibrium.

-Jenny was grateful that a friend had accompanied her to the visit, since it helped her feel less alone when she heard the news.
-Since then, she’s been able to look back on the process with the knowledge of accepting her new normal.
+Jenny was grateful that a friend had accompanied her to the visit, helping her feel less alone when she heard the news.
+Since then, she’s been able to look back on the process with acceptance of her new normal.

 How long did your MS diagnosis process take?
-Did you keep a symptom diary?
-Share your story and experience in the comments below or by posting on MyMSTeam.
+Let others know in the comments below.

 Get updates directly to your inbox.